shasuruvalli/mslearn-synapse/Instructions/Labs/05-Use-delta-lake.md

     deltaTable.toDF().show(10)
     ```

-    The data is loaded into a **deltaTable** object and updated.
+    The data is loaded into a **DeltaTable** object and updated.
 You can see the update reflected in the query results.

 4. Add another new code cell with the following code and run it: